-Before your inventory item can be booked by your customers, you need to create at least one option for it.
-Options control your base availability and pricing.
-Examples include:
+Before your new inventory item can be booked by your customers, you need to create at least one option for it.

 In this example, the inventory item is a tour that runs twice a day, once at 9 a.m. and once at 1 p.m.
 First, we’ll create the 9 a.m. option.

-From the inventory item’s page, under Bookable Options, click Add New Option.
+From the inventory item’s page, under Bookable Options, click Create Option.

 Here, you’ll need to fill out the basic details of your option.